CodeYourFuture/CYF-Workshops/terminal-skills/README.md

 Shells support tab completion (pressing the tab key to fill in the names of files), and expansion (using special characters like `*`) to avoid you needing to type in the full names of files.

 Use both of these techniques to run commands involving files without needing to type out all of their full names.

+## Wrap up

+Run through the learning objectives of this workshop.
+Make sure you have achieved them.
+If you're not sure about any of them, work on them in study group or in the week.